canvasxyz/canvas/docs/index.md

 Canvas is an open-source, serverless database, with peer-to-peer sync and an embedded runtime.

-It's a local-first alternative to Firebase, that lets you write entire applications inside your frontend, supports complex transactional logic, works across platforms, and more.
+It's a local-first version of Firebase, that lets you write entire applications inside your frontend, supports complex transactional logic, and works across platforms.

 </div>